nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Deleting an event : `delete event`

-This command allow you to delete the specified event from the list of events on TalentHub!
+This command allows you to delete the specified event from the list of events on TalentHub!

 Format: `delete event INDEX`